jpedroan/megua/README.rst

 MEGUA is a package for SageMath for creating parametrized exercises in HTML+MathJAX or LaTeX+PDF files (more formats are planned).

+This tutorials are older than code but give a good ideia of the topics of this project:

 * `Tutorial em português <http://megua.readthedocs.io/pt/latest/>`_
 * `Tutorial in english <http://megua.readthedocs.io/en/latest/>`_
 * Contact: pedrocruz@ua.pt